 - Mylar Blankets

-Make sure to put your kit in a place that is easily accessible by everyone in the family.
-Also put it in some kind of water proof container, such as a 5 gallon bucket or a large plastic tote.
+Make sure to put your kit or items in a place that is easily accessible by everyone in the family.
+Also, put it in some kind of waterproof containers, such as a 5-gallon bucket or a large plastic tote.
 For more info on the topic of building emergency kits you may want to also check out these articles:

 - Building a Mini Emergency Kit

 - Create a 3 to 6 Month Stockpile

 This Prepper List article was originally published on Little House Living in April 2013.
 It has been updated as of March 2020.